Akshayladekar123/Table-App/table/README.md

 # Getting Started with Create React App

-In the project directory, you can run:
+To run this project directory you will have to follow steps below:

 ## `cd table`